 Tag Archives: Sakai 3

-I’m a little late reporting this, but the Sakai community has released the long-awaited 1.0 version of its Open Academic Environment platform (formerly known as Sakai 3).
-Here’s an overview: As you’ll see, it takes a very different approach from … Continue reading
+By Michael FeldsteinMore Posts (1100) I’m a little late reporting this, but the Sakai community has released the long-awaited 1.0 version of its Open Academic Environment platform (formerly known as Sakai 3).
+Here’s an overview: As you’ll see, it takes … Continue reading

 By Michael FeldsteinMore Posts (1100) When I speak to people from schools that are currently involved in an LMS selection process, I very often hear the following assumptions and line of reasoning: Sakai 2 hasn’t set the world on fire, … Continue reading

 By Michael FeldsteinMore Posts (1100) Up until now, it would have been fair to call Sakai 3 a mature experiment.
 Two years of work have been invested, mostly by Cambridge, to test out some ideas about the design, architecture, and … Continue reading

 By Michael FeldsteinMore Posts (1100) A while back, I asked David Goodrum to write a guest post about some of the work that the Sakai Teaching & Learning Group has been doing to articulate the educational goals and requirements for … Continue reading